Secure Anonymous Conferencing in Quantum Networks: Introduction

-\paragraph*{Security assumptions} From a security perspective, the eavesdropper --called Eve-- can completely control the entanglement source and the quantum network.
+The eavesdropper --called Eve-- can completely control the entanglement source and the quantum network.
 Eve may also listen to the public communication generated during the protocol and corrupt any subset of parties.
 Any party who misbehaves and willingly does not follow the prescriptions of the protocol is considered to be a corrupt party and is called \emph{dishonest}.
 Eve can collaborate with the dishonest parties, having access to their private classical inputs and outputs, but is not allowed to impersonate them (e.g. store their quantum systems).
 Analogously to QKD, Eve has unbounded quantum power and holds a perfect quantum memory.
-Conversely, the $n$ parties are assumed to be either equipped with short-lived quantum memories or without a quantum memory (noisy storage model \cite{bounded_storage}).

-\paragraph*{Previous work} The anonymous transmission of a (classical and quantum) message between two parties in a quantum network supplied with multipartite entanglement was first addressed in~\cite{Wehner2005}, with a protocol that requires a trusted source of perfect GHZ states.
-On the same lines, a protocol based on a trusted source of $W$ states was introduced in \cite{lipinska_anonymous_2018}.
-However, such protocols do not tolerate dishonest parties and the security analysis does not address the secrecy of the message.
-Attempts to overcome these drawbacks and the assumption of the trusted source led to the proposal of further protocols for anonymous message transmission.